 The plan of choice can mean a simple departmental change, or beginning a whole new life in a foreign country.
 In case you decide to move to a new position at work, it might involve building a better relationship with your potential new manager, get acquainted with the work to be done, and so on.
 In case you decide to move abroad, the process can be definitely painstakingly but as we risk managers know, the bigger the risk , the higher the profit (or loss, in case you fail to prepare a plan B).

-Moving abroad might require you to capitalize yourself, apply for visas (can be an extremely long process), a previous psychological preparedness, notifying your kid’s school, etc. Hence, the recommendation is to write down what your mission is (in my case in particular, my plan for 2009 was to relocate to Australia).
-After that, break the plan down in smaller, manageable parts and, where possible, distribute some tasks among your family members so they all feel responsible and also rewarded once the plan turns out as a success!
+Moving abroad might require you to capitalize yourself, apply for visas (which can be an extremely long process), a previous psychological preparedness, notifying your kid’s school, etc. Hence, the recommendation is to write down what your mission is.
+After that, break the plan down in smaller, manageable chunks and where possible, distribute some tasks among your family members so they all feel responsible and also rewarded once the plan turns out to be a success!

 3 – Maximize your network

 How many times have you heard of “It’s not WHAT you know, but WHO you know.”?
 Believe me, it works (personal experience included!).
 So why not use the so called media networking to leverage your career?

 Taking my LinkedIn Group as an example, everything started when I searched for a group on Infosec Professionals to join at LinkedIn.
 That was September 2008, when the crisis was at its peak, and reading through the groups I noticed countless talented Infosec Professionals looking for a new position after being retrenched.
 That’s when I was struck by an idea: creating a group that would bring Infosec Professionals and recruiters together, promoting their interaction and bringing both ends together.